muratk3n/thirdwave/en/tweets/2020/week22a.md

 "@crhanep

-Robert Iger (@Disney chairman and ex-CEO) implied in his book, and I concur from personal experience, that socializing with colleagues outside of work does not improve relationships nor productivity.
+..
+I concur from personal experience, that socializing with colleagues outside of work does not improve relationships nor productivity.
 Working with my remote team over last 9 years has been A+"